energy-savings-scheme/openfisca_guide/README.md

 Welcome to the DPIE ESS Rules as Code Wiki!

 This is a policy maker's personal wiki for implementing Rules as Code for the Energy Security Safeguard.
+It is intended for a policy maker who has never written Python or even code before, and goes into detail about how to do so.

 This repository is a work in progress.

-I wrote this in Hundred Rabbits' Left.
-They do AWESOME work.
+I wrote this in [Hundred Rabbits' Left.](https://100r.co/site/left.html) They do AWESOME work.
 Check them out.

 ## What is OpenFISCA?